 Macron could have said little while Trump gushed about internal politics and the “terrible” Iran deal.

 But he could have done a lot indirectly.

 Instead of sitting at the edge of the chair like a nervous schoolboy waiting for the teacher’s question, he should have sat back.

-That way, he wouldn’t look as the insignificant man in the room who has been cut out.
+That way, he wouldn’t look like the insignificant man in the room who has been cut out.
 He would have looked as if he was the king kicking it back as Trump sweated out all the questions.

 A slightly amused, relaxed smile on his face would have helped the image too.